 5. DO take advantage of your smartphone

-As internet usage continues its migration to mobile devices, companies have come up with a variety of ways for you to take advatage of this phenomenon.
-In addition to handy apps that let you take surveys on the go, you can also find specialized programs like NCP that pays you for scanning products, or Smart Panel which pays you simply to let their app run in the background.
+As internet usage continues its migration to mobile devices, companies have come up with a variety of ways for you to take advantage of this phenomenon.
+In addition to handy apps that let you take surveys on the go and passive income apps that pay you simply to let their app run in the background, you can also find specialized sites like National Consumer Panel that pay you for scanning products.

-1. DON’T get stuck on any one survey program
+1. DON’T get stuck on any one survey site

 If you find yourself often being disqualified, or receiving surveys that are low paying, you’re probably not in the best demographic for that particular site.
 Instead of being frustrated, just move on.
 There’s a bevy of sites out there that are happy to pay for your input, finding the right one is the key.

-2. DON’T fall for programs that promise to pay big
+2. DON’T fall for sites that promise to pay big

 3. DON’T pay for anything in hopes of larger reward